MathieuSchaff/job-scrapper/README.md

-# Clicking Contract Types

-This project uses Playwright to interact with a webpage.
-One of the actions we support is clicking on a contract type button.
-Each type of contract has a corresponding button, identified by a unique id.

-There are several contract types available:
+## Using the .env File to Specify a Contract Type

+You can specify a contract type in the .env file to search for jobs of a particular type.
+To do this, set the `CONTRACT_TYPE` variable in the .env file to either the name or the number of the desired contract type.

+Here is the list of contract types you can choose from:

-    Permanent contract
+1. Permanent contract
-    Work-study
+2. Work-study
-    Internship
+3. Internship
-    Fixed-term / Temporary
+4. Fixed-term / Temporary
-    Other
+5. Other
-    Freelance
+6. Freelance
-    Part-time
+7. Part-time
-    International Corporate Volunteer Program
+8. International Corporate Volunteer Program
-    Graduate program
+9. Graduate program
-    Volunteer work
+10. Volunteer work
-    IDV
+11. IDV

-Each of these contract types corresponds to a number from 1 to 11.
-You can click on a contract type either by its name or by its number.

-To click on a contract type, call the function clickContractType and pass in either the name of the contract type as a string or its number.
+If you want to search by contract type, you can set `CONTRACT_TYPE` to either the name of the contract type (as a string) or its number in the list above (as a number).

-For example:
+For example: CONTRACT_TYPE="Internship" // is the same as :WTTJGL_CONTRACT_TYPE=3

-javascript

-await clickContractType(2); // by index
-// or
-await clickContractType("Internship"); // by name

-This will click on the corresponding contract type button on the webpage.
-Using .env Variables

-The clickContractType function uses a variable that is loaded from a .env file.
-This project uses the dotenv library to load these environment variables.

-Make sure you have a .env file in the root of your project with the contract type you want to select.
-It should look something like this:

-bash

-CONTRACT_TYPE=2

-### or

-CONTRACT_TYPE="Internship"

-Then, you can call clickContractType with the CONTRACT_TYPE environment variable.
-This allows you to easily change the contract type to select without changing the code.

-javascript

-require('dotenv').config();
-const contractType = process.env.CONTRACT_TYPE;
-await clickContractType(contractType);

-Note that the .env file should not be committed to your version control system.
-It is usually added to the .gitignore file to prevent it from being committed.
+If you don't specify a contract type, the script will search for all types of jobs.
+You can also specify WTTJGL_CONTRACT_TYPE=all but it is not necessary

+This is achieved using the `getContractTypeId` function in the script.
+This function takes the contract type specified in the .env file, looks up the corresponding id in the `contractTypes` array, and returns the id.
+If the specified contract type is a number, the function treats it as an index into the `contractTypes` array.
+If the contract type is a string, the function finds the object in the `contractTypes` array with a matching `name` property.

+Note: If you specify a contract type that isn't in the list above, or a number that's outside the range of the list, the `getContractTypeId` function will return `null`, and the script will search for all types of jobs.